No Motivation? When It’s time to Be Concerned

 Work to accept them as they are, and do not call them lazy.
 They are not.
 They are currently unwell, and need your patience.

 Some encouragement is of course fine, but if they say no, do not make them feel guilty or flawed.
-They are likely doing the best they can, and what seems to you like just a bit of cajoling might feel to him or her, in their sensitive state, like a lot of pressure.
+They are likely doing the best they can.
+And what seems to you like just a bit of cajoling might feel to them, in their sensitive state, like a lot of pressure.
 Focus on small steps, keep your eye on the future, and try to remain as positive as possible.

 If your loved one does not have the support they need, approach any suggestion they seek it with care (read our article on “Telling a Loved One They Need Counselling” for good advice here).